Beyoncé's SirDavis Heads To 2025 Houston Livestock Show And Rodeo Grounds As An Official Sponsor

 Rodeo attendees can try SirDavis' signature cocktail "Texas Buckiin" at several activations throughout NRG Park.

-Beyoncé is taking her SirDavis whiskey to the 2025 Houston Livestock Show and Rodeo grounds.
+Beyoncé is taking her SirDavis American Whisky to the 2025 Houston Livestock Show and Rodeo grounds.
 The brand has reportedly been welcomed as an official sponsor of the 93rd annual rodeo event.

 The 2025 Houston Livestock Show and Rodeo will be held at NRG Park from March 4 until March 23.
 Attendees can find SirDavis American Whisky at The Warwick’s Sunday Brunch, Chapman & Kirby’s Sunday Day Party, the Happy Hour & Hat Branding Activation at The Post Oak Hotel, and more.
 Plan your experience and purchase tickets online.